ekamperi/ekamperi.github.io/_posts/2021-04-13-gini-index-vs-entropy-decision-trees.md

 {% endraw %}
 {% endhighlight %}

-The ROC curve of the new decision tree is way better than the previous run.
+The precision is still perfect, i.e. we aren't predicting any false positives, and we doubled the recall.
+This improvement also reflects to the F metric.
+Also, the ROC curve of the new decision tree is way better than the previous run.

 <p align="center">
 <img style="width: 70%; height: 70%" src="{{ site.url }}/images/decision_trees/entropy_auc.png" alt="Gini vs entropy ROC curve">
 </p>

 Here is the decision tree itself.
+Admittedly, it's a bit more complex that when we used Gini, but overall the classifier is more performant and useful.

 {% highlight R %}
 {% raw %}